 Here's our professional advice for How to Select an Office Chair:

 The first step in selecting an office chair is to consider how the chair is going to be used.
-Do you need a desk chair for occasional use at a desk, an ergonomic chair for maximum comfort and adjustability for employees who spend hours at a time in their chairs, chairs for around a conference table, or guest chairs for a reception area or waiting room?Desk chairs
+The type of chair you select should be different depending on whether you need an office chair for occasional use at a desk, an ergonomic chair that provides maximum comfort and adjustability for employees who spend hours at a time in their chairs, conference room chairs for executives in the boardroom or office guest chairs for a reception area or waiting room.

 Desk chairs are multi-use chairs with casters for mobility and swivel and tilt features.
 Nearly all modern desk chairs have pneumatic lift cylinders - aka "gas lift cylinders" - for immediate height adjustment.
 In addition to their use as office chairs, desk chairs are commonly used as conference room chairs.
 Black leather chairs and black mesh chairs are particularly good choices for conference rooms because of their comfort and neutral color.
 They provide a stylish contrast to wood-finish conference tables and harmonize with existing carpet and wall colors as well as lending a professional look to your conference room.

 Ergonomic chairs are desk chairs with additional comfort adjustments.
 These adjustments can include knee-tilt mechanisms, synchro tilt, adjustable arms, forward tilt lock and adjustable lumbar.
 Ergonomic chairs are adaptable to multiple users because they have so many adjustable features.
 We've found that visitors in our showroom will sometimes sit in an ergonomic chair and at first think it's not comfortable.
 Once they realize that the chair has been adjusted for a person of a different height, weight and body type, they begin to see the versatility of an ergonomic office chair.
 After a few quick adjustments they often find the chair to be very comfortable.